GGonnerman/walkable-cities/README.md

 ## What's next for Walkable Cities Designed Programmatically

 The next step for our project would be for city planning officials to more seriously consider the topic of walkable cities and their benefits for everyone involved.
+Thus, showing our program to as many people as possible.